 You will have a mix of specialist Business teachers throughout the 2-year course.
-These will include Mr. Bird, Mr. Singh and possibly Mr. Witham.
+These will include Mr. Bird and Mr. Witham.

 What work will I do?

 The Edexcel Business A-Level comprises of 4 compulsory modules, which are externally examined in the summer of Year 13 in 3 synoptic examination papers: